 The Planning and Zoning Department is located at City Hall, 310 Greenwood St., Grand Ledge, MI 48837.
 Contact the Zoning Administrator at (517) 627-2149 or via email@example.com for information about the Zoning Ordinance, Master Plan, Planning Commission, or Zoning Board of Appeals.
 The Zoning Administrator has office hours available at City Hall on Wednesday from 4:00 p.m. to 5:00 p.m., or by appointment.

-The fee schedule for Fiscal Year 2018 can be found here.
+The fee schedule for the Fiscal Year 2019 can be found here.

 View the City of Grand Ledge Zoning map here.